-It's February and there have already been 13 officers shot to death
+There have been 17 officers shot to death in the first 10 weeks of this year

 Deputy US Marshal Christopher Hill

 Hill, 45, was shot and killed January 18 in Harrisburg during an attempt to serve an arrest warrant.

-He was with other members of the Middle Pennsylvania Fugitive Task Force.

-As the officers were attempting to apprehend a woman at a home who was wanted for making terroristic threats, a man inside opened fire.
+As officers tried to apprehend a woman who was wanted for making terroristic threats, a man inside opened fire.
 Hill and two other officers were struck.
 One of the officers shot and killed the shooter.

 SOUTH CAROLINA